josefondrej/grouperserve/README.md

 ```

 ### group
 Group a patient case and obtain a grouper result and an effective cost weight.
+You can find a documentation of the grouper result and the effective cost weight in the documentation for the SwissDRG grouper.

 URL:
 `POST /group`